-A rookie card (often abbreviated RC) is the first card produced of a player or athlete that is a part of a nationally distributed, fully licensed sports card set.
+The first card produced of a player or athlete that is a part of a nationally distributed, fully licensed sports card set is called a rookie card (often abbreviated RC).
 The RC designation extends to all cards produced that fit the definition in a single year, so it is possible for one athlete to have many different rookie cards.

-Note that a rookie card is not necessarily always produced during a player's rookie season, as there may have been cards that fit the definition printed in previous years.
+A rookie card is not necessarily always produced during a player's rookie season because there could have been cards that fit the definition printed in previous years.
 It is generally agreed that to be a true rookie card, the card must be numbered as part of a product's base set.
 Thus, insert cards of any type are generally not considered to be rookie cards.

-Rookie cards aren't necessarily worth more than other cards of the same athlete, as other factors like scarcity and condition can play large roles in their value.
+Rookie cards aren't necessarily worth more than other cards of the same athlete, with other factors like scarcity and condition playing a part in determining a card's value.
 However, when other attributes are roughly equal, a rookie card will likely command a premium over another, non-rookie card thanks to its special status among collectors.